MicrosoftDocs/MIMDocs/MIMDocs/reference/mim-best-practices.md

 ### Avoid cyclic references

-In general, cyclic references are not recommended in a FIM configuration.
+In general, cyclic references are not recommended in a MIM configuration.
 However, cycles sometimes occur when Set A refers to Set B and Set B also refers to Set A. To avoid issues with cyclic references, you should change the definition of Set A or Set B so that they both do not refer to each other.
 Then,